"Turkish rug materials - wool, silk or cotton. Which one is the best buy?"

 All flat-weave rugs are made out of wool so there won't be any confusion...you've just mastered the first category!

 You can learn more about kilims in our article Turkish kilim rugs.

 1b) Wool on Wool Knotted Rugs

 These will be easy to recognize, too.
 Wool on wool means that their skeleton is made out of wool (feel the tassels) as well as the knots, which make up the pile!

 Knotted means that a thread is wrapped all the way around the two warps, pulled down and cut to form a short, warm and shaggy surface you will be walking on!

-Mentioning knots, it's important to mention that a Turkish rug is always made with the symmetrical or double knotting technique, which takes more time but also gives it more strength.
+Mentioning knots, it's important to mention that a rug made in Turkey is always made with the symmetrical or double knotting technique, which takes more time but also gives it more strength.
 That is why rugs from this area are so valued.

 Other oriental rugs are made with the single knot technique.